cyberpwnn/dart_quantum/README.md

   @override
   void dispose() {
+    // Close your controllers!
     _unit.close();
     super.dispose();
   }

   @override
   Widget build(BuildContext context) => StreamBuilder<SerializableJsonObject>(
+    // Connect a stream from the controller
     stream: _unit.stream(),
     builder: (context, snap) => snap.hasData
         ?
 Center(
       child: Column(
         mainAxisSize: MainAxisSize.min,
         children: [
-          Text("The number is ${snap.data!.number}"),
+          // The latest data (local or live) is used to build the widget Text("The number is ${snap.data!.number}"),
           TextButton(
+            // Push a change to the document (eventually) and the stream (instantly)
             onPressed: () => _unit.pushWith((value) {
               value.number++;
             }),